-The team behind COSMOS, Australia’s #1 science magazine in print, iPad and online and the winner of 47 awards, including the Magazine of the Year trophy in both 2009 and 2006, best digital engagement strategy, and twice Editor of the Year, at the annual Publishers Australia Excellence Awards.
+The team behind COSMOS, Australia’s #1 science magazine in print, iPad and online and the winner of 47 awards, including the Magazine of the Year trophy in both 2009 and 2006, best digital engagement strategy.
 COSMOS has also won the American Institute of Physics Science Writing Award, the Reuters/IUCN Award for Excellence in Environmental Journalism, the City of Sydney Lord Mayor’s Sustainability Award and an Earth Journalism Award.

 Cat Sparks is an Australian science fiction writer and editor.
 She is the winner of five Aurealis and nine Ditmar awards – the two highest honours in Australian science fiction – as well as an international Writers of the Future trophy.
 A co-founder of Agog!
 Press, publisher of 10 anthologies of award-winning fiction, she is also a graphic designer and a photographer.
 She served as the official photographer for two Premiers of New South Wales and travelled to Jordan on three occasions to chronicle archaeological expeditions.
 She lives with her partner, author Robert Hood, and their three cats, Smersh, Pazuzu and Nemo.